Jahangirnagar University Environmental Bulletin ISSN: 2304-3326

 Proceedings: Krewitt, W., Trukenmueller, A., Mayerhofer, P. Freidrich, R. 1995.
 An integrated tool for environmental impact analysis.
 In: Kremers, H.; Pillmann, W., eds.
 Space and time in environmental information systems, 90-97.

-Web references: As a minimum, the full URL should be given and the date when the reference was last accessed.
-Any further information, if known (DOI, author names, dates, reference to a source publication, etc.), should also be given.
+Web references: At minimum, the full URL should be given Any further information should also be given, if known (DOI, author names, dates, reference to a source publication, etc.),

 Figures.
 Only scientifically necessary illustrations should be included.
 All illustrations (line drawings and photographs) are classified as figures.
 Figures should be cited in consecutive order in the text.
-Graphics should be supplied as high resolution (at least 300 dpi.) electronic files, saved as .eps or .tif format.
-Authors have to bear the cost of color printing.
+Graphics should be supplied as high-resolution (at least 300 dpi.) electronic files, saved as .eps or .tif format.
+Authors have to bear the cost of colour printing.

-Reviewer’s comments will be sent via e-mail and should be returned within 7 days of receipt.
-The editor keeps the right to cancel any delayed submitted manuscript.
-Tk.2000.00 for 10 Journal`s printed pages would be charged as a printing/processing fee.
-A hard copy of the journal with 10 reprints will be provided to the corresponding author after the publication.
+Review, Charges and Reprints.
+Reviewer’s comments will be sent via e-mail and should be returned within seven days of receipt.
+The Executive Editor keeps the right to cancel any delayed submitted manuscript.
+Tk.
+2000.00 for ten Journal`s printed pages would be charged as a printing/processing fee.
+After publication, a hard copy of the journal will be provided to the corresponding author.

-Please send a softcopy of the manuscript in Microsoft Word document format to the editor (envsci@juniv.edu).
+Corresponding Address.
+Please send a soft copy of the manuscript in Microsoft Word document format to the Executive Editor (envsci@juniv.edu).

-Submission of Articles: Paper can be submitted any time around the year.
+Submission of Articles: Papers can be submitted any time around the year.

 Editor in Chief